SheldonHH/miscellaneous/Github_Notes.md

 ###Set-URL
 Terminal as for username and password for everytime you push, in order to avoid that $ git remote set-url origin git@github.com:/username/repo.git

-`$ git remote set-url origin git@github.com:xipingsg/ReadingNotes.git`
+`git remote set-url origin git@github.com:xipingsg/ReadingNotes.git`

 ### Detect Connection